Link Search Menu Expand Document

 Override ASN Select this check box to advertise routes to the BGP peer where the BGP peer’s own ASN is in the AS-Path.
 All instances of the BGP peer ASN are replaced with the local ASN of the appliance in all routes advertised to the BGP peer.

 Peer Type Select the type of peer from the drop-down list: Branch or PE-router.
+If you selected the EVPN Peer check box, this value is automatically set to Branch.

 Admin Status Select whether you want the Admin Status UP or DOWN.